Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

 Now, how does this exploration enhance your understanding of Neistat as a creative artist?
 Does viewing him through the Enneagram 4 lens provide a fresh perspective on his motivations and actions?
 Perhaps, there's a value in understanding our icons not just through their work, but also through their personality type.

-If this was interesting to you I encourage you to sign up for '9takes' ⬇️.
-Stay tuned for more blogs, diving deeper into other personalities.
+If this was interesting to you I encourage you to join 9takes below ⬇️.
+Of course you are free to decline but we are there is so much more to explore. 🚀

 <svelte:head>